HOW WE TEACH YOU TO MAKE SOURDOUGH

 - 2 tablespoons olive oil, plus extra for oiling your hands

-- 20g finely ground semolina flour, for dusting the peel
+- 20g finely ground polenta, for dusting the peel

 - For the topping:

 Preheat oven to its highest possible temperature, ideally 300°C (575°F)

 |Mix the dough and leave to rest||Day 2, 8pm|

 |Knead the dough for 5 minutes, then leave on the kitchen table overnight||Day 2, 8.10pm|

 |Divide dough and shape into rounds.
 Leave to rest for 1½ hours, then transfer to the fridge until you're ready to bake.||Day 3, 8am|

 |Remove dough from fridge to come up to room temperature.||Day 3, 1 hour before baking|

 |Preheat the oven and pizza stone.||Day 3, 30 minutes before baking|

 |Shape the bases and add toppings.
 Bake, then add herbs and serve.||Day 3, when ready to bake|